 Click here for abstracts.

 [57.]
-Commonsense Reasoning about Containers using Radically Incomplete Information, by Ernest Davis, Gary Marcus and Noah Frazier-Logue, AI Journal, to appear.
-PDF Word
+Commonsense Reasoning about Containers using Radically Incomplete Information, by Ernest Davis, Gary Marcus and Noah Frazier-Logue, AI Journal, July 2017, 248, 46-84.
+PDF Word Journal version.

 [55.]
 Still searching for Principles: A Response to Goodman et al. (2015) Psychological Science, April 2015, Vol. 26 pp. 542-544.
 Version in Word.
 [A response to Relevant and Robust: A Response to Marcus and Davis (2013) by Noah Goodman et al.]